Wang Qi (gymnast): Biography

+Junior

 She made her breakthrough as a junior in 2024, when she won gold in the all-around, silver with hoop and bronze with ribbon at the Asian Championships in Tashkent.
 In November she was selected for the Gymnasiade in Bahrain, winning gold in the all-around, with ball, clubs and ribbon.

 Since January 2025, she has been coached by Amina Zaripova.
 In May she was selected for the Asian Championships in Singapore as the sole representative of China among juniors.
 There she won gold in the all-around, with hoop and with clubs as well as bronze with ball and ribbon.
 It was then announced she would participate in the Chinese Championships.
 In June, she was selected to represent China at the 2025 Junior World Championships in Sofia, Bulgaria, where she won silver medal with ball and took 4th place in ribbon final.
 In November, she competed at the 15th National Games held in Guangdong, where she won silver in all-around behind Wang Zilu.

+Senior

+Wang became age eligible for senior competitions in 2026.
+In May, she competed at the 2026 Asian Championships in Bishkek, and won team bronze medal alongside Wang Zilu and senior group.
+She placed 4th in the all-around final, 0.4 point behind bronze medal.
+In June, she won gold medal in all-around at World Challenge Cup in Beijing, claiming first ever individual all-around win by a Chinese gymnast in the World Cup series.
+She won silver medals in all four apparatus finals.